Conscious Camper Series: Building a Fire

 How you build a campfire depends on what you want to do with it.
 Are you looking to keep warm?
 Cook dinner?
 Or just have a fun light source as you hang out with your friends and family and maybe roast a marshmallow or five?
 No matter which type of fire you’re looking to build, you’ll need a few basic items to start.

-Kindling – twigs and small branches that are a slightly bigger than tinder.
-Usually they’re less than one inch in diameter and are placed on top of the tinder.
+Kindling – twigs and small branches that are slightly bigger than tinder.
+Usually, they’re less than one inch in diameter and are placed on top of the tinder.

 Firewood – split logs or whole logs, this is what keeps the fire burning.
 Always use locally sourced firewood.
-Using wood from other areas can introduce problematic insets into new forests, damaging the ecosystem.
-Many campgrounds will have firewood for sale onsite, but local stores also offer bundles for sale.
+Using wood from other areas can introduce problematic insets into new forests and damage the ecosystem.
+Many campgrounds will have firewood for sale on site, but local stores also offer bundles for sale.
 If you’re boondocking and looking to gather wood from the nearby area, only gather wood from the ground and never break it off living trees.
 Not only is that bad for the environment but it’s also too fresh to burn properly.
 Many national and state parks prohibit gathering wood from the area, so always check if gathering firewood is allowed where you’re camping.

 Different Types of Fires